 A gummy smile, known as excessive gingival display in doctor speak, is when you smile and too much gum tissue shows above the top teeth.
-Patients who visit Moon Orthodontics concerned about a gummy smile often say it makes them feel self-conscious or that their smile seems less attractive.
+Patients who visit Moon Orthodontics at our Overland Park and Olathe offices when discussing a gummy smile often say it makes them feel self-conscious or that their smile seems less attractive.
 Well, we have good news.
 A gummy smile can be fixed.
 Though the type of treatment will depend on what’s causing the excessive gingival display, once we figure out the source, we can work on creating a gorgeous, healthy grin.

 What is a Gummy Smile?

 You might be surprised to hear that there isn’t a set definition of a gummy smile and it’s mainly based on perception.
 You likely know a gummy smile when you see one.
 In fact, there have been studies done to determine what people consider excessive gingival display.
 In most cases, subjects rated smiles as attractive when two millimeters or less of gum tissue was exposed.
 At around three millimeters or more, the smile was thought to be gummy.
 Interestingly, the condition is more common in women than men.
 Some experts predict that about 14% of women and 7% of men have excessive gingival display.

 What Causes a Gummy Smile?